 My job involves recurrent travel.
-A star secretary figures out what I need, what I’m trying to accomplish, and, with an almost fanatical devotion to detail, helps me get there, figuratively and literally.
+A star administrative assistant figures out what I need, what I’m trying to accomplish, and, with an almost fanatical devotion to detail, helps me get there, figuratively and literally.
 My professional effectiveness goes up while my stress level goes down.

 The plan was simple—fly into one city, do the workshop, rent a car, drive to the next city, do the workshop, drive to the third city, do the workshop, return the car, and fly home from the last city.
 Simple and straight-forward, agreed?

-So if you’re a star secretary, which city would you not start me in?
+So if you’re a star administrative assistant, which city would you not start me in?